Overview

 When a user adds a new comment or suggestion, in the editor’s content you will only find a reference to it – two HTML elements marking the start and the end of the suggestion or comment with an additional ID attribute.
 The rest of the data (the creation time, the user name, the content of the comment, etc.) is not visible in the editor data.
 In the case of Real-Time Collaboration plugins, the comments or suggestions metadata is sent to the Cloud Services server, where it can be securely stored and shared only with authorized users.
 Thanks to this approach, users cannot modify other users’ comments and suggestions.

-Any comment or suggestion created during the collaboration session is assigned to the document ID, where it was created.
+Any comment or suggestion created during the editing session is assigned to the document ID, where it was created.
 You cannot access its data with a different document ID.
 Similarly, you cannot access comments or suggestions created in a different environment, even if they are from the same organization or are on the same Collaboration Server On-Premises instance.

-If you open a document containing comments or suggestions created in a collaboration session with a different documentId or in a different environment, it can result in an editor crash with one of the following errors:
+or in a different environment, it can result in an editor crash with one of the following errors:

-• track-changes-user-not-found
+track-changes-user-not-found

-• Cannot find suggestion abc
+Cannot find suggestion abc

-• Comment thread abc not found
+Comment thread abc not found

 The accepted or rejected suggestions and deleted comments are only marked as removed.
-This means that they can be restored via the REST API even after the collaboration session ends (24 hours after the last user disconnects).
+This means that they can be restored via the REST API even after the editing session ends (24 hours after the last user disconnects).
 All restored metadata will be kept in the database as well.
 It is also possible to delete the comments and suggestions permanently using the REST API.

 # Comment archive